Breast Augmentation (Implants)

 A personalised approach to your breast augmentation

-Dr Milovic does not take a “cookie cutter” approach to breast augmentation surgery.
+Dr Milovic does not take a “cookie cutter” approach to breast enlargement and augmentation surgery.
 Implant selection is based on your unique circumstances, not what we have in stock or the latest deal from the implant manufacturer.
 It will always be based on what is right for you.

 Another important factor Dr Milovic will consider is your natural anatomy including your chest wall and breast measurements.
 This is important to ensure that the right implant is matched with your goals and natural body shape.
 If you choose a breast implant which is too large for your tissue or frame, the implant edges may be visible or palpable after your surgery.
 This is what contributes to the “fake” look.
 If this is the look that you want, you should also know that excessively large implants may speed up the effects of gravity on the breast and could contribute to drooping or sagging at an earlier age.